Rezmason/drivey/README.md

 ## Techniques

 ### Level generation
 You may wonder what process generates these silhouetted landscapes.
-Set the camera angle to "World" and you'll see the road's shape determines the placement of almost everything:
+Set the camera angle to "Satellite" and you'll see the road's shape determines the placement of almost everything:

 ![Drivey overhead screenshot](/readme_assets/screenshot_overhead.png?raw=true "Drivey's industrial zone, viewed from up above.")